leithdm/lethalapps/README.md

 - The pictures used in this site were obtained from [Unsplash](https://unsplash.com/).
 Credit goes to the following photographers: [Annie Spratt](https://unsplash.com/@anniespratt), [Airfocus](https://unsplash.com/@airfocus), [Mimi Thian](https://unsplash.com/@mimithian)

-- Videos were obtained from [Shutterstock](https://www.shutterstock.com/video).
+- Header videos were obtained from [Shutterstock](https://www.shutterstock.com/video).

 ### Acknowledgments